 Finally, there's Simon Cowell, returning to TV with an Americanized version of his British hit The X Factor.
 It's a very familiar competition show, even to those who have never seen the overseas version – it's part Idol, part America's Got Talent, and part The Voice.
 But Simon has something no other judge on any of those shows now projects: absolute authority.
 On X Factor as on American Idol, you listen to what the other judges have to say – but you're really waiting to hear what Simon Says.

-Judges Simon Cowell and Paula Abdul are back in the new NBC reality show, The X-Factor.
+Judges Simon Cowell and Paula Abdul are back in the new NBC reality show,

 Judges Simon Cowell and Paula Abdul are back in the new NBC reality show, The X-Factor.
 Fox